OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Finished!
 ```

+> You might get several memory access violation errors.
+Sometimes these errors occur when the Frida agent within the app tries to read memory where it's not allowed to.

-It will take a while until it's completed (you might get several memory access violation errors) and you'll get a collection of *.data files inside the dump folder.
+It will take a while until it's completed and you'll get a collection of *.data files inside the dump folder.
 When you add the `-s` flag, all strings are extracted from the dumped raw memory files and added to the file `strings.txt`, which is also stored in the dump directory.

 ```bash
 ls dump/